coding-blocks-ebooks/blocks-of-android/15-location-and-sensors/15-1-location.md

 # Location

+Some key considerations to keep in mind while dealing with locations are :

 a. **Location Information**: There are a Multitude of location sources:

 GPS, Cell-ID, and Wi-Fi can each provide a clue to users’ location.
 Determining which to use and trust is a matter of trade-offs in accuracy, speed, and battery-efficiency.